How to manage your mortgage renewal during a time of rising rates

 When exploring your mortgage renewal options, be sure to research beyond the rate of interest.

 Nick goes on to explain, “Let’s say you’re coming to the end of a 5-year fixed term.
 Instead of automatically locking in for another 5 years, consider opting for a shorter term—that way you’re not stuck paying a higher rate, should rates happen to fall within that timeframe.”

 In the interim, there are proactive things you can do now to soften the impact of higher mortgage payments later (i.e., after renewal).

 “First, find out approximately how much more you’ll be paying in order to rebalance/reprioritize your monthly spending,” says Nick.
 “To get a ballpark number, check to see where interest rates are currently, and then use a mortgage calculator to figure out the difference.
 If that gap severely cuts into your cash flow, look for areas in your budget where you can either cut or scale back in order to compensate.”

 For those who are lower on the pay grid/with a tighter monthly cash flow, consider stretching out your amortization.

 “Stretching out your amortization can be another way to keep your mortgage payments within an amount you can comfortably afford,” explains Nick.
-“Keep in mind this involves paying more interest over the long-term.
+“Keep in mind this involves paying more interest over the long term.
 Plus you may have to refinance, which means going through the mortgage stress test all over again.
-However, it might be a process worth going through if you’re faced between keeping your home and having to sell.”
+However, it might be a process worth going through if you’re faced with keeping your home and having to sell.”